JeroenVanB/LAMAS/docs/index.md

 ### Game implementation

-The game is made in Python (with pygame), using an MVC pattern and a object oriented approach.
+The game is made in Python with [Pygame](https://www.pygame.org/), using a MVC pattern and an object oriented approach.
 In the GameModel class, all the logic of the game is handled.
 The classes _Player_, _Deck_ and _Card_ facilitate an easy implementation of the logic.

 ##### Card Class

-An instance Card Class represents a clard, by keeping track of the rank, suit, owner and the value.
+An instance of the Card Class represents a card, by keeping track of the rank, suit, owner and the value.
 The base value is determined by the rank, as shown in Table 2.
 When a card is played, the value is influenced by the trump and trick suit.
 When a card has the same suit as the trick suit, its value is increased by 13.
-When a card has the same suit as the trump, its value is incrased by 26.
+When a card has the same suit as the trump, its value is increased by 26.

 <table style="width:100%">
   <tr>